22muhammadismail/Portfolio/README.md

 ### Manual testing

 - I am capable of performing manual Integration, System, Exploratory, and Smoke testing.
-- I gained hands-on experience of performing these testing while working in Second Dinner.
+- I gained hands-on experience performing these testing while working in Second Dinner.
 For example, While working on the Marvel Snap team I made test cases of Cards vs. cards and cards vs. location to better test the integration of one card with all and vice versa.

 ### Testcasing